mvolkmann/blog/src/web-components.md

 customElements.define('vanilla-wc', VanillaWC);
 ```

+The `::slotted` pseudo-element styles light DOM elements.
+It only works in CSS specified inside a shadow DOM.
+It applies to actual elements in slots, not text nodes.

 The following HTML demonstrates using the web component defined above.

 <img alt="Web Component slots and parts" style="border: 0; width: 60%"